assaabloy-ppi/salt-channel/files/spec/spec-salt-channel-v2-draft8.md

 Salt Channel v2 MUST be used in the Address field.
 Thus, AddressSize MUST be 32 for this address type.

-More address types may be defined by later versions of the Salt Channel specification.
+More address types MAY be defined by later versions of the Salt Channel specification.

 Message A2 has the following format: